“Wildflower” Lyrics Meaning (Billie Eilish)

 And time breaks your heart

-These lines set the stage for the song’s emotional conflict.
-She acknowledges that relationships don’t always last, and heartbreak is inevitable.
+She knows that relationships don’t always last, and heartbreak is inevitable.

 Even though she wasn’t around for the breakup, she understands the pain involved.